Himanshusingh2301/himanshusingh230103-gmail.com/README.md

 ---

 ## Carousel Functionality
-- Auto-slide with a 4-second delay
+- Auto-slide with a 3-second delay
 - Pauses auto-slide on user interaction
-- Resumes auto-slide after 5 seconds of inactivity
+- Resumes auto-slide after 4 seconds of inactivity
 - Multiple navigation options:
   - Left and right arrows
   - Keyboard navigation (`←` / `→`)
   - Clickable dot indicators
+  - Drag/Swipe Support
 - The active slide is highlighted with the `.active-card` class
 - Smooth transitions handled with CSS `transform: translateX`